It’s the start of Autumn here on our little patch of heaven and the weather has been perfect for grilling.

 Mix the oil, garlic, herbs and steak seasoning.
 Rub all over the steak and let marinate in refrigerator anywhere from 30 minutes to a day.

-For flank and flat iron, grill on medium high until medium doneness 12 to 15 minutes or so, depending upon the thickness of the steak and if you take it straight from the refrigerator.
+Grill on medium high until medium doneness 12 to 15 minutes or so, depending upon the thickness of the steak and if you take it straight from the refrigerator.

 I like to turn flank and flat iron a couple of times.
 The thickest part of the steak will register about 135-140°F.